Wera Tools: Corporate structure

-Wera Tools is a global screwdriving tool manufacturer.
+Wera Tools is a global tool manufacturer.
 Its global headquarters and European sales team is based in Wuppertal, Germany.
-Wera has two wholly owned regional subsidiaries: in the United Kingdom (based in Chesterfield, Derbyshire, England) and North America (based in Ontario, Canada), where it is known as Wera Tools Inc. Outside of these areas, the company operates through a network of sales agents and wholesalers.
-Wera is a privately held company and employs more than 750 people.
-The company was fully acquired in 2016 by Bitburger Holding.
+Wera has wholly owned regional subsidiaries, for example in the United Kingdom (based in Chesterfield, Derbyshire, England) and North America (based in Ontario, Canada), where it is known as Wera Tools Inc. Outside these areas, the company operates through a network of sales agents and wholesalers.
+Wera is a privately held company and employs more than 1,500 people.
+The company was fully acquired by Bitburger Holding in 2016.

-Wera Tools designs and manufactures more than 3,000 tools for both manual and power tool applications at its German headquarters and its factories in the Czech Republic and in Taïwan.
+Wera Tools designs and manufactures more than 3,000 tools for both manual and power tool applications at its German headquarters and its factories in Bystřice and Třebíč in the Czech Republic.
+Through its subsidiary Wera Tool Rebels GmbH, the company operates a Tool Rebels online shop for customers.